How Dogs Can Beat the Heat

 When a dog pants, their tongue, nasal passages, and the lining of their lungs evaporate moisture as air passes over the moist tissues in their bodies.

 Dogs also rely on vasodilation — the expansion of blood vessels in their body — to cool them down.
 As their blood vessels expand, they bring blood closer to the skin, mostly around their ears and face.
-This allows it to cool down before it returns to organs, thus regulating the dog's body temperature.
+This allows the blood to cool down before it returns to organs, thus regulating the dog's body temperature.

-Even with vasodilation, panting, and merocrine glands, a dog's ability to sweat is quite limited.
+Even with vasodilation, panting and merocrine glands, a dog's ability to sweat is quite limited.
 Extreme heat poses a great danger to dogs.
-They suffer its effects through heat stress, heat exhaustion, and heatstroke, which can prove to be fatal.
+They suffer its effects through heat stress, heat exhaustion and heatstroke, which can prove to be fatal.

 How Heatstroke Can Occur